tom-r3/kindhearts/README.md

 THINGS TO DO
 - set up map and form on contact page
-- update all nav bars and footers with correct links
+- update all footers with correct links
-- change services page icon

 IMAGES
 - change pic on rates page